 Hotels may also sometimes agree to lower rates to win the business of a large event.

 But only an experienced negotiator with extensive knowledge of the hospitality industry can secure the best deals.

-Instead of trying to negotiate the best deal possible, if this isn’t your area of expertise, hand it off to Hotel Engine’s Project Services Team.
+Instead of trying to negotiate the best deal possible, if this isn’t your area of expertise, hand it off to Hotel Engine’s expert Groups team.

 Why Hotel Engine is the Name You Can Trust